Migrate data with Cluster Linking on Confluent Cloud

 3. Delete the original topics on the original cluster.

 4. Create a cluster link in the reverse direction: from the new cluster to the original cluster.
 Have this cluster link sync the consumer offsets for these consumer groups.
-This will move the consumer offsets back to the original cluster.
+This moves the consumer offsets back to the original cluster.

 5. Create mirror topic(s) on the original cluster.
-This will start data flowing from the new cluster to the original cluster.
+This starts data flowing from the new cluster to the original cluster.

 6. Once the mirror topic has mirrored up to the offsets where the consumer group(s) were, exclude those consumer group(s) from the cluster link’s consumer offset sync.
-This will stop the cluster link from syncing their consumer offsets.
+This stops the cluster link from syncing their consumer offsets.

 7. Restart the consumer group(s) on the original cluster.
 (See the caveats in step 3, above.)